moj-analytical-services/user-guidance/source/documentation/data-docs/data-faqs/index.md

 Access to curated databases is granted via the [database access repository](https://github.com/moj-analytical-services/data-engineering-database-access).
 Have a read through the guidance on there.
 If you are finding the process a little tricky, please ask for help in `#ask-data-engineering`.
 A data engineer will happily guide you through things.

 If you are looking for access to a user created bucket, then the admin of that bucket should be able to grant you access.
-If you don't know who the admin is, or they are not able to grant you access, then ask in the `#analytical-platform` slack channel.
+If you don't know who the admin is, or they are not able to grant you access, then ask in the [#analytical-platform-support](https://app.slack.com/client/T02DYEB3A/C4PF7QAJZ) Slack channel.

 ## Where should I store my own data?